AnalyseDeCircuit/web-monitor/docs/ARCHITECTURE.md

-# Web Monitor Architecture
+# OpsKernel Architecture

-This document describes the high-level architecture of the Web Monitor project.
+This document describes the high-level architecture of the OpsKernel project.

 ## Overview

-Web Monitor is a real-time system monitoring application consisting of a Go backend and a web-based frontend.
+OpsKernel is a real-time system monitoring application consisting of a Go backend and a web-based frontend.
 The backend collects system metrics and exposes them via REST APIs and WebSockets.

 ## Architecture Diagram